 Orange County Breathalyzer Machine

-By far, the most popular Orange County Breathalyzer Machine is the Alco-Sensor IV, by Intoxometers, Inc. All law enforcement agencies in Orange County have their breath devices maintained and calibrated by one agency – the Orange County Crime Lab.
+By far, the most popular Orange County Breathalyzer Machine is the Alco-Sensor IV, by Intoxometers, Inc. In years of handling cases in OC as one of the best DUI attorneys in Orange County, we have seen almost all police officers in a DUI use this device.
+All law enforcement agencies in Orange County have their breath devices maintained and calibrated by one agency – the Orange County Crime Lab.

-Evidential grade breath test results are stored to the on-board memory for printing or a later transfer to a computer-based centralized database program.
+Evidential grade breath test results are stored in the onboard memory for printing or a later transfer to a computer-based centralized database program.

 - Automated, software driven breath testing protocol